clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

-* Development systems which are generating bundles and updates should be sufficiently performant for the task and seperate from the swupd update webservers which are serving update content to production machines.
+* Development systems which are generating bundles and updates should be sufficiently performant for the task and separate from the swupd update webservers which are serving update content to production machines.

 * swupd update webservers which are serving update content to